abdmas31/ai-tech-quizz/README.md

 4. Add the required environment variables
 5. Deploy!

-## 🤝 Contributing
+##  Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License

-## 🙏 Acknowledgments
+##  Acknowledgments

 - OpenAI for the powerful GPT API
 - Firebase for authentication services
 - The React and Vite communities
 - All contributors and users of this application

-## 📧 Contact

-For any queries or suggestions, please open an issue in the GitHub repository.